litan/kojo_neural_style/README.md

 Neural Style transfer in Kojo is based on [PyTorch](https://pytorch.org/) and builds upon the [fast neural style](https://github.com/pytorch/examples/tree/master/fast_neural_style) example in the PyTorch examples repo.

 ## Instructions to get going
+*Note:*
-*Note - the instructions are for Linux, for now.
+* *The instructions are for Linux, for now.
 A similar set of steps should also work for Windows or Mac.*
+* *This feature has been tested with PyTorch 1.4, but should work with later versions, too*

 * Install PyTorch using [miniconda](https://docs.conda.io/en/latest/miniconda.html)
   * Install miniconda